AndreaDiotallevi/learning-journal/README.md

 Learning Objectives | Reflections | Links / Evidence
 ------------------- | ----------- | ----------------
 Use all of week 1's skills | Confident in having achieved them.
-Some more work needed on debugging and SRP in practical projects |
+Some more work needed on debugging and SRP in practical projects | The [takeaway challenge](https://github.com/AndreaDiotallevi/takeaway-challenge)
 Break one class into two classes that work together, while maintaining test coverage | The hardest challenge of the week.
 Happy about my improvements.
 Still need more practice on the best process and logical steps
-Unit test classes in isolation using mocking | A new concept I think I have grasped well Explain some basic OO principles and tie them to high level concerns (e.g. ease of change) | Happy about my approach on solving problems, with the goal of getting to the most efficient solution possible
+Unit test classes in isolation using mocking | A new concept I think I have grasped well | The [takeaway challenge](https://github.com/AndreaDiotallevi/takeaway-challenge)
+Explain some basic OO principles and tie them to high level concerns (e.g. ease of change) | Happy about my approach on solving problems, with the goal of getting to the most efficient solution possible
 Review another person's code and give them meaningful feedback | Learned how to comment another person's code on GitHub, making sure the feedback is constructive and kind